rpatterson/z3c.offlinepack/z3c/offlinepack/README.txt

 ==================

 Pack a ZODB storage without running any part of the Zope application server.
-Only an appropriate version of Zope for the ZODB storage is required.
-Use on a copy of a ZODB storage.
-Do not run on a ZODB storage currently in use.
+Only an appropriate version of ZODB3 for the ZODB storage is required.
+Apply only to copies of ZODB storages, not ZODB storages currently in use.

 Start with a FileStorage that has versions that would be removed on pack.